Czechia

 Housing in Czechia is the least affordable in Europe.
 Due to a lack of social housing for low-income families, at least 1.5 million people live in inadequate housing conditions, of which 250,000 are children.
 Inadequate housing means some children struggle to maintain their education, while others are at risk of homelessness.
 This often leads to children living in institutions, where they lack the child-focused care they need.

-Together we can make a difference for children in Czech Republic
+Together we can make a difference for children in Czechia

 200